 Better Grammar

-The more you write the more you will pay attention to the tiny details of what you write.
+The more you write, the more you will pay attention to the tiny details of what you write.

-So you will use much better grammar.
-You will notice small grammatical errors and adjust them.
-If you accompany your love for journaling with reading you will remember verb tenses, the use of conditionals and articles.
+If you accompany your love for journaling with reading, you will remember verb tenses and the use of conditionals and articles.

-You may not notice immediately but there will be a definite improvement in your English grammar.
+You may not notice immediately, but there will be a definite improvement in your English grammar.

 Better Sentence Structure

-As you write you will want to be more adventurous in your writing style.
 You will no longer be happy to write simple sentences in a linear style.

 Your sentences will become more complex as you challenge yourself.

-A Desire for More Reading
+A Desire For More Reading

 Another benefit of writing every day is that your reading will improve.

 As you build your own journal, you will become curious to read other people’s online journals.
-You will want to read blogs and that will lead to other reading material.
-You will read novels, biographies and history—all in English.

 Writing leads to reading, which leads to more reading and more writing.